CindyLingruixin/POGOLib/README.md

 ## PokeHash

-POGOLib has built-in support for the PokeHash service and does also support multiple keys.
-You have to use this service if you want a minimal chance of receiving captcha's.
+POGOLib has built-in support for the PokeHash service and also supports multiple hash keys.
+You have to use this service if you want a minimal chance of receiving Captchas.

 Read more: [https://talk.pogodev.org/d/51-api-hashing-service-by-pokefarmer](https://talk.pogodev.org/d/51-api-hashing-service-by-pokefarmer)

 ## Custom crafted requests

-*This is for now almost the only way to receive data.
+*This is for now the only way to receive data.
 It's easy though!*

 If you want to know what requests are available, click [here](https://github.com/AeonLucid/POGOProtos/tree/master/src/POGOProtos/Networking/Requests/Messages).
 If you want to know what responses belong to the requests, click [here](https://github.com/AeonLucid/POGOProtos/tree/master/src/POGOProtos/Networking/Responses).